Refugee resilience in the face of COVID-19

 Martina Crailsheim, Director of Saving Group Linkage at VisionFund International reports positive repayment rates from Savings Groups in refugee contexts, amidst COVID-19.

-For the last two years VisionFund Uganda has been working with existing Savings Groups in refugee camps and providing them with small loans to the whole group.
-Savings Groups are informal community groups which are owned, managed and operated by the members, using a simple, transparent method where groups accumulate and convert small amounts of cash into savings.
-The group’s savings are then lent as credit to the group’s entrepreneurs to invest in their micro-businesses to earn additional income, or to help cover emergency needs.
+For the last two years VisionFund Uganda has been working with existing Savings Groups in refugee camps and providing the whole group with small loans.
 By lending additional capital to these established groups, VisionFund is helping Savings Group members access extra funds for broader financial needs, and the group guarantees the loan together, reducing the risk for all parties.

 Refugees have fewer options to relocate for work or look further afield for services than Ugandan nationals, and are dependent on the available financial services in their area.
 During the height of the pandemic, VisionFund staff feared that their refugee clients would have to drop out of their Savings Groups or be unable to meet loan repayments – signs that their livelihoods are less viable in the context of COVID-19 restrictions, and that family incomes are falling.
 For refugees, when a livelihood or business is compromised, it can be very difficult to recover given refugees’ limited ability to access services and markets.

 To mitigate some of these effects, VisionFund staff – who are all from the local community, meaning that they were not subject to movement restrictions – made sure that they visited clients in a socially-distanced manner as frequently as possible to check in on their livelihoods and overall well-being.
 Staff also sent messages to clients encouraging them to keep up with their savings and even small loan repayments, as this would help their resilience in the long term.